Trauma Monthly

 Abstract

-Methods: This is a retrospective comparative cohort study of 70 patients undergone surgery for correction of hallux valgus using one of 2 techniques (Chevron technique n=35, SERI technique n=35) at Baqiyatallah Hospital in the second half of 2022.
-The hallux valgus angle (HVA) and intermetatarsal angle (IMA) were measured preoperatively and 1 year after the operation, using radiographic and medical records .
-The pain level of patients was evaluated using the Visual Analog Score (VAS) pain scale, as well as subjective satisfaction.
-Both were evaluated and documented in patients medical records.
+Method: This was a non-randomized clinical trial of 70 patients who underwent surgery for correction of hallux valgus using one of two techniques (Chevron technique, n = 35; SERI technique, n = 35) at Baqiyatallah Hospital in the second half of 2022.
+The hallux valgus angle (HVA) and intermetatarsal angle (IMA) were measured preoperatively and one year after the operation using radiographic and medical records.
+Patient pain levels were evaluated using the Visual Analog Scale (VAS), and subjective satisfaction was also assessed.
+Both parameters were evaluated and documented in patients' medical records.
+Data were analyzed using SPSS software version 26, with comparisons made using the t-test and chi-square test.

-Conclusion: SERI technique provides higher patient satisfaction and lower pain levels compared to the Chevron technique in 1-year follow-up.
-This study demonstrated better surgery outcome in the SERI technique for moderate hallux valgus.
+Conclusion: The results of this study demonstrate that the SERI technique provides higher patient satisfaction and lower pain levels compared to the Chevron technique at the one-year follow-up.
+This study showed better surgical outcomes with the SERI technique for moderate hallux valgus.

 Keywords